+13/Ensuring visa liberalisation requirements and promoting labour mobility

 Georgia will take sustained action and address the recommendations of the Visa Suspension Mechanism Reports in order to ensure the continuous fulfilment of the benchmarks corresponding to the Visa Liberalisation Action Plan, necessary to uphold the visa free travel to the EU.
 The annual Reports from the European Commission under the Visa Suspension Mechanism will continue to provide guidance on further actions needed to ensure the sustainability of the progress achieved.
-Georgia will prepare a new Migration Strategy 2020-2030 and Georgia's State Integrated Border Management Strategy as well as support their effective implementation.
+Georgia will prepare a new Migration Strategy 2021-2030 and Georgia's State Integrated Border Management Strategy as well as support their effective implementation.
+The Parties will work towards promoting circular labour migration between the EU member states and Georgia by putting in place relevant mechanisms in line with the frameworks developed by the EU

-Short and medium-term priorities of the Association Agenda

-3.1 Democracy, Human Rights and Good Governance
+2.2 Democracy, Human Rights and Good Governance

 Political dialogue and cooperation towards reforms in the framework of this Association Agenda seek to strengthen respect for democratic principles, such as political pluralism, inclusiveness in decision-making, the separation of powers, cooperation with the opposition, the rule of law and good governance, human rights and fundamental freedoms.
 This includes the rights of persons belonging to minorities as enshrined in the core UN and Council of Europe Conventions and related protocols and to contribute to consolidating domestic political reforms, in particular through approximating with the EU acquis.